graphql-hive/graphql-conf-2025-gateway-workshop/SLIDES.md

 - ✍️ Editor: Can create and delete posts

 <!--
-- For our demo today, we needed to choose a domain that would showcase all these features effectively
+- For our demo today, we needed to choose a domain that would showcase all these features effectively:
-- We chose a simple blog platform that everyone understands
+- A simple blog platform that everyone understands
 - We'll have two services: one for users with profiles and authentication, and one for posts with real-time features
-- The users service will demonstrate field-level security with email addresses behind authentication
+- The users service will demonstrate field-level security by placing email addresses behind authentication,
-- The posts service will show off role-based authorization and real-time notifications
+- while the posts service will show off role-based authorization and real-time notifications.
 - This domain perfectly demonstrates federation, security, and scalability features -->